SES's O3b mPOWER Satellites to Provide Global High-Speed Connectivity to Explora Journeys

 Today's announcement means that guests onboard the EXPLORA I will enjoy complementary, high-speed, reliable, and uninterrupted Wi-Fi, no matter how remote their location.
 Whether they are streaming their favourite content or sharing their onboard experience from any part of the ship.
 In addition, enhanced connectivity will improve crew welfare and training, employee performance, motivation, and retention.

-This connectivity is delivered by SES's upcoming second-generation medium earth orbit (MEO) system - O3b mPOWER - which operates around 8,000km above earth's surface, and SES's geostationary (GEO) fleet of satellites ensuring seamless connectivity, wherever and whenever.
+This connectivity is delivered by SES's upcoming second-generation medium earth orbit (MEO) system -ï¿½O3bï¿½mPOWERï¿½- which operates around 8,000km above earth's surface, and SES's geostationary (GEO) fleet of satellites ensuring seamless connectivity, wherever and whenever. ï¿½ï¿½

 Michael Ungerer, CEO of Explora Journeys commented, “High-speed, reliable and uninterrupted connectivity is no longer a 'nice to have', with demand for connectivity services at sea growing in tandem with the development of social media platforms.
 Today's guests simply expect seamless and uninterrupted connectivity comparable to on land as they want to share their experiences and stay online as much as possible.
 We are pleased to be able to offer this connectivity experience to our guests onboard Explora I thanks to SES's services.”